juliangav/www.julian.is/site/content/articles/2018-08-27-serverside-split-testing.md

 <h3>Connect Variations via Google Tag Manager's Data Layer</h3>

-In order to make a direct connection between the variations we setup in Google Optimize and the branch variations we’re splitting traffic to at the server level we’ll need to add the unique experiment ID and the respective variation ID provided by Google Optimize to each branch variation using Google Tag Manager’s Data Layer.
+In order to make a direct connection between the variations we set up in Google Optimize and the branch variations we’re splitting traffic to at the server level, we’ll need to add the unique experiment ID and the respective variation ID provided by Google Optimize to each branch variation using Google Tag Manager’s Data Layer.

-Inside of Google Tag Manager navigate over to your Google Analytics tag and under “More Settings > Fields to Set” add the following two fields:
+In Google Tag Manager, navigate over to your Google Analytics tag and under “More Settings > Fields to Set” add the following two fields:

 <figure>
 	<img src="/assets/google-tag-manager-experiment-variation-ids.jpg" alt="Google Tag Manager Data Layer Fields" class="img-border">